Roffe Ruff: Biography

 As Ormar i gräset was released uncontrolled there are no sales statistics, but the songs from the album have been played over 450,000 times on YouTube—around 100,000 plays more than the songs from Joakim Thåström's Kärlek är for dom, the Swedish Grammy Award album for 2009—and Roffe Ruff was observed in a much wider sphere than he anticipated.
 The next project, Panterparken EP, a cooperation with his friend and colleague Hofmästarn, was originally meant to be a short four-track EP but was expanded to nine tracks in the end.
 It was released in 2010, and was made available free of charge by Roffe Ruff on for example The Pirate Bay.

-The anonymity created by the mask and the artist name—that at first seemed to have solved his lifelong dilemma—soon became a burden when the interest for the man behind the mask was spurred by the mysterious and withdrawn personality.
-Since Roffe Ruff and his childhood friend sent merchandise from the address where their secret studio was located, unthoughtful in retrospect, more and more people in his neighbourhood figured out the real identity.
+The anonymity created by the mask and the artist name—which at first seemed to have solved his lifelong dilemma—soon became a burden when interest in the man behind the mask was spurred by the mysterious and withdrawn personality.
+Since Roffe Ruff and his childhood friend sent merchandise from the address where their secret studio was located, more and more people in his neighbourhood figured out the real identity.
 On New Year's Day 2010 the studio was subject to a burglary, and even one of the policemen who was sent to the crime scene had figured out that Roffe Ruff was one of the victims.
-A big fan of the artist that has recorded the song Snutsvin ("cop pig"), the policeman asked if he could get a hold of a Roffe Ruff shirt anywhere.
+A fan of the artist who has recorded the song Snutsvin ("cop pig"), the policeman asked if he could get a hold of a Roffe Ruff shirt anywhere.

 Being exposed in just the way he did not want to be, Roffe Ruff's third album Barrabas released in 2011—downloadable for free just as the previous ones.
 For the first time the songs are about his anonymity, stating that "when I made my previous album I was so naive, I though I was in control of myself and my life.
 I know now that I was wrong, and that is why I am quitting now.
 But first I have to do an album that speaks for itself."